Introducing Resource Governor

 Limit specification applies to CPU bandwidth and memory managed by SQL Server.

 OLTP workloads.
 Resource Governor can manage OLTP workloads but these types of queries, which are typically very short in duration, are not always on the CPU long enough to apply bandwidth controls.
-This may skew the statistics returned for CPU usage %.
+This may skew in the statistics returned for CPU usage %.